zubie7a/AdInfinitum/README.md

 The AdInfinitum app is an application of the Cyclic Cellular Automaton theory, which from a initial state of several random dispersed colors, and a set of rules (colors converting a certain neighbors into their color) some linear patters start to emerge.
 This becomes even crazier if there's a 'random' element inserted into the chance of 'survival' of a color when being converted by another, breaking the linearity and creating spirals.
 This was done for educational purposes, using SFML 2.0 in C++ and AWT/Swing in Java, and is licensed for use under the MIT License.

 ###Telling a story...
-'*A grid full of individual cells, each with a color value chosen at random, overall, there are up to 12 different colors*
+'*A grid full of individual cells,
+each with a color value chosen at random,
+overall, there are up to 12 different colors*

-Suddenly, each cell becomes a prey. its hunter, is the 'next' color in the Metaverse rules, like:
+*Suddenly, each cell becomes a prey.
+its hunter, is the 'next' color in the Metaverse rules, like:
-1 -> 2 / 2 -> 3 / 3 -> 4... up to 12 -> 1
+1 -> 2 / 2 -> 3 / 3 -> 4... up to 12 -> 1*

-*If everything goes according to the plan, a curious linear and cyclical pattern is formed*
+*If everything goes according to the plan,
+a curious linear and cyclical pattern is formed*

-*But then, once in a while, chaos may appear
+*But then, once in a while, chaos may appear.
-This chaos, is the uprising of the preys
+This chaos, is the uprising of the preys.
-It doesn't mean the prey will eat the hunter, but it means that a prey may survive.
+It doesn't mean the prey will eat the hunter,
+but it means that a prey may survive.
 50/50*

 *The linear cyclical pattern is broken, the result is a more organic and natural looking state*